hmelder/Objective-C-Cross-Boilerplate/README.md

-This boilerplate is a simple example of how to use Objective-C 2.0 and Foundation on Linux with GNUstep.
+This boilerplate is a simple example of how to build a simple Objective-C 2.0 project on Linux with GNUstep, and macOS with Apple frameworks.

+## GNUstep
 We use the GNUstep configuration tool `gnustep-config` to get the GNUstep and Objective-C specific compiler and linker flags.